5 Best Tours of El Albaicín and Sacromonte in Granada

 The duration of these tours is usually 2 hours and a half, although it may happen that they are a little longer.
 They are activities that are carried out calmly because the idea is that travelers enjoy the city, relax, ask the guide and learn new things with the experience.

-The tours in this area of Granada are done every day of the week and there are usually different schedules to choose from.
+The tours in this area of Granada take place every day of the week and there are usually different schedules to choose from.
 If you want to escape the crowds avoid weekends in high season and choose the night tours.

 Clothing